 We thank members of the Cairns laboratory and M.B.
 Chandrasekhran for inspiring discussions.
 We thank Brian Dalley for assistance with preparing RNA-seq libraries and for sequencing services, and T. Parnell for bioinformatic assistance.
 We give special thanks to Ross Tomaino at Taplin Mass Spectrometry Core (Harvard University) for mass spectrometry assistance for BioID experiments.
 Lastly, we thank Brian Patten at Novogene for Illumina sequencing services for CUT&Tag and ATAC-seq libraries.

-Plasmids used in this study will be deposited to Addgene or available by request.
+Plasmids used in this study will be available by request.

-RNA-sequencing, CUT&Tag, and ATAC-seq data are available through GEO GSEXXXXXX.
+RNA-sequencing, CUT&Tag, and ATAC-seq data are available through GEO GSE224300.
 Standard packages were used for RNA-seq, CUT&Tag, and ATAC-seq analyses (see “Materials and Methods”).

 Materials and Methods